TingtingLiao/TADA/readme.md

 # Tips and Tricks
 * using an appropriate learning rate for SMPL-X shape is important to learn accurate shape.
+* Omnidata normal supervision can effectively enhance the overall geometry and texture consistency; however, it demands more time for optimization.

 # Citation

 ```bibtex